wanermiranda/desafio_ml/README.md

 This is a project to takle a challege proposed by the Magazine Luiza team.
 Predict the demand of products for next N months based on a history of previous sales.

+If you want more information you can go to the [Experiments Journal](notebooks/README.md).

 ## Install
 First you download the data needed and unpack it.
 ```